History of As the World Turns: The Sheffer years

 Tamara Tunie was a popular figure as DA Jessica in the 1980s and early 1990s.
 She returned to the show in 1999 but only began to receive leading material again in 2001.
 Unfortunately, much of that material served to, in the eyes of many fans, destroy her very self-assured, independent character.
 Jessica lost her job as district attorney to a sleazy lawyer named T. Marshall Travers (Lamman Rucker).
 In spite of this, she jeopardized her relationship with moral doctor Ben Harris in order to begin a hot and heavy affair with Marshall.
 When Jessica and Ben broke up, Marshall briefly moved into her home and many thought As the World Turns was going to begin a formal romance between the two.
-Instead, Marshall forced himself on Jessica while she was asleep and a "he said/she said" rape trial commenced.
+Instead, Marshall raped Jessica while she was asleep and a "he said/she said" rape trial commenced.
 During the early 2000s, As the World Turns was praised for bringing African-American characters like Jessica, Marshall, Ben, Bonnie (Napiera Danielle Groves), and Isaac (Paul Taylor) to the forefront.
 However, the newfound racial integration ended when Jessica's daughter Bonnie accidentally pushed Marshall out a window.
-Bonnie and Isaac promptly left the show (leading Isaac to sell "Java Underground," the hangout of the early-2000s, to Dusty, Molly, and Craig, who renamed it "Metro" (and who would later sell to Aaron and Alison), adopting Marshall's biological daughter (and chronic troublemaker) Sarah.
+Bonnie and Isaac promptly left the show (leading Isaac to sell "Java Underground", the hangout of the early-2000s, to Dusty, Molly, and Craig, who renamed it "Metro" (and who would later sell to Aaron and Alison), adopting Marshall's biological daughter (and chronic troublemaker) Sarah.
 Jessica reunited with Ben, leaving them the only two African-American leads left (besides Walker Daniels Real Andrews, a doctor who helped treat Barbara when she had a bout with brain cancer in spring 2004.
 When the briefly reformed Barbara returned to her evil ways, Walker left her—and Oakdale.)
 In 2004, Jessica and her best friend Margo Hughes fought over a sleazy football player-turned-sportcaster named Doc, in spite of both ladies' traumatic experiences with adultery and with shady men.
-Jessica slept with Doc and had to figure out who the father of her child was.
+Jessica had sex with Doc and had to figure out who the father of her child was.
 Doc was intended to be a roguish type of character but was so loathed by viewers that he did not even last six months.
-The soap magazines dubbed the storyline "worst of the year."
+The soap magazines dubbed the storyline "worst of the year".
 Despite her dalliance with Doc, Margo and Tom reunited.
 Ben temporarily became addicted to pain killers, causing himself to be accused of causing Aaron's paralysis (since Aaron, injured in a boxing match, needed neurosurgery and only Ben was available.)
 Jessica had a miscarriage.
 All four characters then returned to the back burner, and Ben and Jessica seemed to vanish altogether for most of 2005.